What is a VoIP phone?

 VoIP phones use hardware and software to handle telephone calls using voice over internet protocol (VoIP) technology.

 Phone calls are placed over internet connections rather than the traditional legacy technology of the Public Switched Telephone Network (PSTN) or Integrated Services Digital Network (ISDN).
-VoIP phones and connections draw their power over ethernet.
+VoIP telephone systems draw their power over ethernet.

-Due to the reduced infrastructure needed to deliver phone calls on VoIP technology, calls can be provided at a very low cost.
+You’ll find that due to the reduced infrastructure needed to deliver cloud voice calls on VoIP technology, calls can be provided at a very low cost.

 As VoIP also uses the internet to deliver your phone system, many new features and services are available to small and medium-sized businesses that were previously unaffordable, such as voicemail-to-email, call recording, music-on-hold and call divert.